-Department of Education, Faculty of humanities, Social science and Education.
+- The Department of Education, Faculty of Humanities, Social science and Education AND

-PhD courses (completed): Methodology: Case studies, qualitative methods (interviewing, field research methods), quantitative methods (survey methods, structural equations), research ethics.
+- PhD courses in Conflict Theory, Theories of reproduction in Education and Methodologies in Social Science: Case studies, qualitative methods (interviews, field research), quantitative methods (survey methods, structural equations), research ethics.

 Teaching experience (University Level):

 1991-1996: University Lecturer, Department of Education, UiT.
 Lectures + supervision.

 2001-2002: Course construction, program construction and internal quality control, UiT:

 BA-program in Education, MA program in Peace Studies (program board).

 2002-2004; 2010-2018: Resident Peace Scholar at the Centre for Peace Studies, UiT.